-Festival is very pleased with the survey results, but will continue to use feedback from the survey responses to drive decisions regarding initiatives that could be pursued to improve customer satisfaction.
-The next customer survey is scheduled for 2018.
+Festival was very pleased with the survey results.
+Festival will continue to use feedback from the survey responses to drive decisions regarding initiatives that could be pursued to improve customer satisfaction.
+The next customer survey is scheduled for 2020.

 Safety